 A moan ran through the Watch House.
 Erin didn’t know what to say.
 She looked up, and her eyes were blurry.
 She knew it was all bad.
 It sounded bad.
 But Klbkch?

 Klbkch was lying there.
 Her tears were only for him.
 She couldn’t take any of the rest in.
 Erin gulped for words.

 “Okay.
 I’m sorry.”

 “Really?
 Is that all?
 From what I’m told, Klbkch had to protect you from a mob of Goblins.
 You’re no citizen.
 He should have let them eat you.”

 “I guess so.”

-“The Liscorian Guard should never have interfered themselves in the affairs of outsiders.
-You don’t live in Liscor and you are not one of their citizens.
+“The Liscorian Watch should never have interfered in the affairs of outsiders.
+You don’t live in Liscor, and you are not one of our citizens.
 From here on out, the Watch will cease patrols in your area.”